nbrisset/CTF/bitsctf-2017/challenges/labour-20/README.md

 <!--Use appropriate brackets and underscores to separate words if you succeed-->
 ```

-It is a [GPX file](https://en.wikipedia.org/wiki/GPS_Exchange_Format) which can be handled online, [with a few tools](https://www.qwant.com/?q=gpx online) such as GPS Visualizer or VisuGPX.
+It is a [GPX file](https://en.wikipedia.org/wiki/GPS_Exchange_Format) which can be handled online, [with a few tools](https://www.qwant.com/?q=gpx) online such as GPS Visualizer or VisuGPX.

 ![Our GPS data has been processed by GPS Visualizer](GPSVisualizer-map.png)